Book Excerpts

 Elie Mystal’s New York Times bestseller Allow Me to Retort channels Mystal's trademark humor, expertise, and rhetorical flair to explain why Republicans are wrong about the law almost all of the time.
 Despite what conservatives would have you believe, the Constitution is not gospel.
 It is an imperfect document that is in dire need of updating.

-Read an excerpt from Mouths of Rain
+Read an Excerpt from Mouths of Rain

-Read an excerpt from Waste by Catherine Coleman Flowers
+Read an Excerpt from Waste

 Waste, activist Catherine Coleman Flowers's new memoir traces her evolution from country girl to student civil rights organizer to environmental justice champion.
 Flowers has fought for basic sanitation in her home community of Lowndes County, Alabama and in communities across the country, an issue that lies at the intersection of health, environmental, economic, and social justice.